marlenabartkiewicz/BestShop/README.md

 # BestShop
-One-page using HTML and CSS
+It is my first one-page using HTML5 and CSS3.